-- PSII & Learning Oversight Panel will meet on a weekly basis to review reported incidents and ensure that PSIIs and PSIR's are undertaken for all incidents that require this level of response (as directed by the organisation's PSIRP).
-The panel will receive updates on PSIIs and PSIRs underway and those that have been completed, prior to Executive sign off, where required.
-The panel will ensure that all PSIIs are conducted in accordance with the national standards outlined by the PSIRF. - Panel will be chaired by the Director of Nursing, Professions and Quality or the Deputy Director of Nursing.
+- The Patient Safety Oversight Panel will meet on a weekly basis to review reported incidents and ensure that PSIIs and PSILR's are undertaken for all incidents that require this level of response (as directed by this Plan).
+The Panel will receive updates on PSIIs and PSILRs underway and those that have been completed, prior to Executive sign off, where required.
+The Panel will ensure that all PSIIs are conducted in accordance with the national standards outlined by the PSIRF. - The Panel will be co-chaired by the Deputy Director of Nursing and the Patient Safety Specialist.

-5.8 The Risk Management Team
+5.8 The Clinical Governance & Risk department

-- Develop and maintain the local risk management systems and relevant incident reporting systems (including StEIS and its replacement once introduced) to support the recording and sharing of patient safety incidents and monitoring of incident response processes. - Ensures the organisation has procedures that support the management of patient safety incidents in line with SHSC's PSIRP (including convening review and PSII teams as required and appointing trained named contacts to support those affected).
+• Develop and maintain the local risk management systems and relevant incident reporting systems to support the recording and sharing of patient safety incidents and monitoring of incident response processes.

-- Establishes procedures to monitor/review PSIR and PSII progress and the delivery of improvements. - Ensure staff members involved in the management of patient safety incidents have access to the requisite knowledge, skills and tools to undertake patient safety reviews to the required national standards. - Works with the Executive lead, Patient Safety Specialist, Heads of Nursing, Clinical Leadership and the Clinical Risk and Patient Safety Advisor to address identified weaknesses/areas for improvement in the organisation's response to patient safety incidents, including gaps in resource, including skills/training.
+- Ensures the organisation has procedures that support the management of patient safety incidents in line with this Plan (including convening review and PSII teams as required and appointing trained named contacts to support those affected). - Establishes procedures to monitor/review PSILR and PSII progress and the delivery of improvements. - Ensure staff members involved in the management of patient safety incidents have access to the requisite knowledge, skills and tools to undertake patient safety reviews to the required national standards. - Works with the Executive lead, Patient Safety Specialist, Heads of Nursing, Clinical Leadership and the Clinical Risk and Patient Safety Advisor to address identified weaknesses/areas for improvement in the organisation's response to patient safety incidents, including gaps in resource, including skills/training.

-5.9 Patient safety incident investigators
+5.9 Patient Safety Incident Investigators